ItEndsWithTens/SickJumps/README.txt

     last_frame  int, default c frame count - 1

-      The last frame of the ramp back down to the starting speed.
+      The last frame of the ramp down to the ending speed.

     start_multiplier  float, default 1.0